gitter-badger/USBArm/README.md

 -------------------------
 ![ArmPicture](http://img211.imageshack.us/img211/7640/a37jnhighres.jpg)

 The only model currently compatible is the Velleman KSR10 with USB inteface board.
-In the UK it sold as a USB only version at Maplin.
+In the UK it is sold exclusivly at Maplin.
+If it looks like the arm in the image above, it should work.

 How to use
 ----------